A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Experiments

 \subsection{Impacts of Hyperparameter $\kappa_{\tau}$}

-In the SCTFA-SNN model, the decay factor $\kappa_{\tau}$ is a critical hyperparameter that impacts the historically accumulated spatial-channel information.
+In the SCTFA-SNN model, the decay factor $\kappa_{\tau}$ is a critical hyperparameter that controls the long-term effect of the 3-D attention tensor and impacts the accumulation of spatial-channel information in the temporal direction.
 A natural question that arises is how the hyperparameter $\kappa_{\tau}$ influences the performance of the SCTFA-SNN model.
-To address this issue, we carry out comprehensive experiments for the SCTFA-SNN model on three datasets, and the results are presented in Figs.~\ref{fig6}(a)-\ref{fig6}(c), respectively.
-From the theoretical viewpoint, a very small $\kappa_{\tau}$ means that the historical information cannot be effectively accumulated due to a rapid decay.
-On the contrary, an extremely large $k_{\tau}$ may introduce a certain amount of early irrelevant or redundant spatial-channel information for locating regions of interest.
+To address this issue, we carry out comprehensive experiments for the SCTFA-SNN model on three datasets, and the results are presented in Figs.~\ref{fig7}(a)-\ref{fig7}(c), respectively.
+From a theoretical viewpoint, a very small $\kappa_{\tau}$ means that the historical spatial-channel information captured by the 3D attention tensor cannot be effectively accumulated due to rapid decay.
+In contrast, an extremely large $k_{\tau}$ dramatically increases the accumulation time, thus introducing a certain amount of early irrelevant or redundant spatial-channel information for locating regions of interest.
 It is obvious that both of these two cases tend to deteriorate the performance of the SCTFA-SNN model.
 Consistent with this analysis, our results demonstrate that the SCTFA-SNN model can achieve the best accuracy at an intermediate value of $\kappa_{\tau}$ on all datasets.
-However, we notice that the optimal hyperparameter $\kappa_{\tau}$ may change across datasets.
-As shown in Figs.~\ref{fig6}(a)-\ref{fig6}(c), the SCTFA-SNN model can achieve the best performance at $\kappa_{\tau}=0.4$ and 0.5 on the SL-Animals-DVS and MNIST-DVS, whereas a slightly larger $\kappa_{\tau}=0.7$ is required to obtain the highest accuracy on the DVS Gesture.
-We speculate that the change of optimal $\kappa_{\tau}$ may be caused by multiple factors, such as different target movement speeds and different settings of other hyperparameters in these datasets.
+This finding indicates that accumulating an appropriate amount of historical spatial-channel information, namely, not too much or too little information, can help SNNs by improving their empirical feature representation ability, thus endowing them with superior performance over comparison models.
+However, we note that the optimal hyperparameter $\kappa_{\tau}$ may differ among various datasets.
+As shown in Figs.~\ref{fig7}(a)-\ref{fig7}(c), the SCTFA-SNN model can achieve the best performance with $\kappa_{\tau}=0.4$ and 0.5 on the SL-Animals-DVS and MNIST-DVS, whereas a slightly larger value of $\kappa_{\tau}=0.7$ is required to obtain the highest accuracy on the DVS Gesture.
+We speculate that the change in optimal $\kappa_{\tau}$ value may be caused by multiple factors, such as different target movement speeds and settings of other hyperparameters for these datasets.